Estimating many properties of a quantum state via quantum reservoir processing: Applications

 The R\'enyi entropy is another important nonlinear factor for characterizing entanglement, which is the logarithm of subsystem purity.
 The estimator of second R\'enyi entropy is

 where $S_A$ is the {\sc swap} operator acting on subsystem $A$ of two copies of $\rho$.
 The second R\'enyi entropy of small subsystems is useful in avoiding weak barren plateaus (WBP)~\cite{WBP_PRXQuantum.3.020365}.
 Here we perform WBP diagnosis with the reservoir estimation scheme.
 For an initial state $\ket{0}^{\otimes 14}$, each gate sequence of the variational quantum eigensolver~(VQE) circuit is composed of random local rotations $\exp(-\frac{i}{2}\theta \varsigma)$, where $\theta\in [\pi/20,\pi/20]$ and $\varsigma\in\{\varsigma_x, \varsigma_y, \varsigma_z\}$, and nearest-neighbor controlled-Z gates with periodic condition.
 We detect the emergence of WBP by estimating the second R\'enyi entropy of a small region consisting of $N_A$ qubits via 2000 measurements at each circuit depth.
 The numerical experiment is shown in Fig.~\ref{fig:WBP}.
+We observe that the shaded region created by 10 independent estimations is centered by the real value of the second R\'enyi entropy with a small fluctuation, which grows with the size of the subsystem.
+Within a circuit depth of 100, the QRPE scheme efficiently detects the emergence of WBP by the clear phenomenon that the estimated value of second R\'enyi entropy approaches the page entropy.

-\section{Higher-Dimensional and Hybrid Systems}
+\subsection{Higher-Dimensional and Hybrid Systems}

-Higher-dimensional systems and hybrid systems with non-identical local dimensions are of fundamental importance as a playground to reveal intriguing quantum phenomena, such as quantum steering~\cite{Steer_RevModPhys.92.015001,Steer1_PhysRevA.94.062123} and the demonstration of contextuality and nonlocality trade-off~\cite{Hyb1_PhysRevLett.112.100401,Hyb2_PhysRevLett.116.090401}.
+Higher-dimensional systems and hybrid systems with non-identical local dimensions are of fundamental importance as a playground to reveal interesting quantum phenomena, such as quantum steering~\cite{Steer_RevModPhys.92.015001,Steer1_PhysRevA.94.062123} and the demonstration of contextuality and nonlocality trade-off~\cite{Hyb1_PhysRevLett.112.100401,Hyb2_PhysRevLett.116.090401}.
 Here we demonstrate the flexibility of our scheme beyond the qubit systems.